Ericeira Portugal Travel Guide

 Pastel de Nata is the famous Portuguese custard tart.
 Bola de Berlim is a Portuguese doughnut, popular during beach season.
 Queijo Fresco (fresh cheese) often starts meals with pumpkin jam.

-For refined seafood and often ocean views, offering an upscale dining experience.
+For refined seafood and often ocean views, offering a luxury dining experience.

 Comfortable options for classic Portuguese cuisine plus fresh fish, providing good value.

 While seafood dominates, Ericeira has restricted international cuisine.
-Pizzerias, sushi, plus some other international choices cater to tourists and expats.
+Pizzerias, sushi, plus some other international choices cater for travelers and expats.

 Increasingly available, notably in surf-oriented cafes and modern restaurants.
 Traditional cuisine is meat/fish-heavy, so options may be limited in very local places.
 Naturally vegetarian dishes include vegetable rice or soup.